The Trap of Wondrous Meditation Experiences

 You’re right, I do address the difficulties of meditation practice more than I do the rewards – for good reason.

-When most people begin practicing meditation, the problems are the same, in roughly four main areas.
+When most people begin practicing meditation, the problems come in roughly four main areas.

 1. Their attention keeps losing itself in thinking.